Honkl/general-ai/README.md

     - Mario: https://github.com/Honkl/MarioAI/tree/master/MarioAI4J-Playground/src/mario

 # Notes
-Most of the evolutionary experiments were done on Linux.
+- Most of the evolutionary experiments were done on Linux.
 All TensorFlow (reinforcement learning) experiments were done on Windows with GTX 1070.
 Also, all TORCS experiments were done on Windows.
+- Default logging directory for new experiments is `Controller/logs`.

 # Requirements
 * Python 3.5